AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks

 \subsubsection{Experiments on Face Images}

-We conduct facial expression translation experiments on 4 public datasets to validate the proposed AttentionGAN.
+We conduct extensive experiments on four datasets to validate AttentionGAN.

-\textbf{Results on AR Face Dataset.} Results of neutral $\leftrightarrow$ happy expression translation on AR Face are shown in Fig.~\ref{fig:bu3dfe_ar}.
+\textbf{Results on AR Face.} The results of neutral $\leftrightarrow$ happy expression translation on AR Face are shown in Fig.~\ref{fig:bu3dfe_ar}.
 Clearly, the results of Dist.+Cycle and Self Dist. cannot even generate human faces.
 DiscoGAN produces identical results regardless of the input faces suffering from mode collapse.
-The results of DualGAN, DistanceGAN, StarGAN, Pix2pix, Encoder-Decoder and BicycleGAN tend to be blurry, while ComboGAN and ContrastGAN can produce the same identity but without expression changing.
+The results of DualGAN, DistanceGAN, StarGAN, Pix2pix, Encoder-Decoder and BicycleGAN tend to be blurry, while ComboGAN and ContrastGAN produce the same identity but without expression changing.
 CycleGAN generates sharper images, but the details of the generated faces are not convincing.
-Compared with all the baselines, the results of our AttentionGAN are more smooth, correct and with more details.
+Compared with all the baselines, the results of AttentionGAN are correct, smoother, and with more details.

-\textbf{Results on CelebA Dataset.} We conduct both facial expression translation and facial attribute transfer tasks on this dataset.
+\textbf{Results on CelebA.} We conduct both facial expression translation and facial attribute transfer tasks on this dataset.
 Facial expression translation task on this dataset is more challenging than AR Face dataset since the background of this dataset is very complicated.
-Note that this dataset does not provide paired data, thus we cannot conduct experiments on supervised methods, i.e., Pix2pix, BicycleGAN and Encoder-Decoder.
-Results compared with other baselines are shown in Fig.~\ref{fig:celeba}.
+Note that this dataset does not provide paired data, thus we cannot conduct experiments with supervised methods, i.e., Pix2pix, BicycleGAN, and Encoder-Decoder.
+The results compared with other baselines are shown in Fig.~\ref{fig:celeba}.
 We observe that only the proposed AttentionGAN produces photo-realistic faces with correct expressions.
 The reason could be that methods without attention cannot learn the most discriminative part and the unwanted part.
-All existing methods failed to generate novel expressions, which means they treat the whole image as the unwanted part, while the proposed AttentionGAN can learn novel expressions, by distinguishing the discriminative part from the unwanted part.
+All existing methods failed to generate novel expressions, which means they treat the whole image as the unwanted part, while the proposed AttentionGAN can learn novel expressions by distinguishing the discriminative part from the unwanted part.